MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-cluster.md

 ---
-title: Add or remove servers from a cluster in Azure Stack HCI
+title: Add or remove servers for an Azure Stack HCI cluster
-description: Learn how to add or remove server nodes from a cluster in Azure Stack HCI ms.topic: article ms.prod:
+description: Learn how to add or remove server nodes from a cluster in Azure Stack HCI ms.topic: article
 author: v-dasis
 ms.author: v-dasis
 ms.reviewer: jgerend
 ms.date: 03/04/2020
 ---

-# Add or remove servers from an Azure Stack HCI cluster
+# Add or remove servers for an Azure Stack HCI cluster

->Applies to: Azure Stack HCI
+> Applies to: Windows Server 2019

 You can easily add or remove servers from a cluster in Azure Stack HCI.
 Keep in mind that each new physical server must be homogeneous in CPU type, memory, and disk number and size to the servers that are already present in the cluster.